nexusdrugi/demo-chess-board/.trae/documents/chess-game-requirements.md

 - Castling moves are fully implemented with proper validation and execution ✅
 - En passant capture remains out of scope for this iteration
 - Pawn promotion is not yet implemented
+- Note: Endgame detection (checkmate/stalemate) does not account for potential castling moves since they are not implemented

 ## 9. Check Detection Requirements (Implemented)
 - The system MUST prevent any move that leaves the moving side's king in check (self-check moves are illegal). ✅